 It has a good light transmittance factor and allows more light to pass into the room than reflective glass.

-The insulating glass is the most important element for the heat-insulation performance of your window.
+The insulating glass is the most important element for the heat-insulation performance of your windows and doors

 It also facilitates energy saving by limiting heat loss in winter and reflecting sunlight in summer.

 Thus, QFORT helps you increase your home’s value through thermal comfort and low costs.

 The space between the window panes is filled with the inert gas Argon using an automated technology that hermetically seals and guarantees an Argon concentration of at least 90%.

 The panes are separated by a silica gel-filled spacer bar, the granules of which have the property of absorbing moisture.